 2 Bedroom Cottage Sold STC

-SERVICES CONNECTED Mains electricity, water and drainage.
-Electric storage heating.
+SERVICES CONNECTED Mains water, electricity, gas and drainage.
+Gas fired central heating.

 COUNCIL TAX Band B.